top of page

 START YOUR VOYAGE OF DISCOVERY

-The Matthew Legacy is looking to fill a number of positions for the 2024 season.
-Positions available are seasonal full-time, part-time and student.
+The Matthew Legacy is looking to fill a number of positions for the 2025 season.
+Positions available are seasonal full-time, part-time, student and youth (under the age of 30).
 Apply online for one or more positions.

-If you do not want to apply online you may print a copy of the application or you can pick up a copy of the application in person at the Bonavista Town Hall (95 Church Street).
+If you do not want to apply online you may print a copy of the application (click here) or you can pick up a copy of the application in person at the Bonavista Town Hall (95 Church Street).

 IMG_1615-1024x683.jpg